bz010/CSE110-Project/README.md

 Ben Zhang's User Page

-My favorite programming language is C because it's fast and efficient.
+My favorite programming language is C because it's fast and efficient than other languages.